JM89/crash-courses/CrashCourse-InterProcessCommunication/Lesson2/README.md

 };
 ```

-And then call with your object:
+And then call the command with your object as a parameter:

 ```csharp
 _sqsClient.SendMessageAsync(sqsRequest)